plentytough/projects/README.md

 <p>All needed files were included but these files have to be merged into the same folder.</p>
 <p>Then, double click WpfApp1.exe to excute this program.</p>
 <p>The total number of files are 463, including 13 folders and the total size of program reaches 166 MB.</p>
+<p>C# Files.zip is the source files so you don't have to download to play the game.</p>

 #